gr-grey/proto1/_pages/about.md

 - The DNA - our source code, contains fascinating information about our biology.
 For example, a single mutation will decide whether your face flushes after consuming alcohol (guess which genotype I am); another mutation can decide whether you need deorderant for your life; or if cilantro tastes like soap to you.
 There are genes found to be associated with depression, aggression, pro-/anti-social behaviors and cognitions.
 - The human body is the most intricate machine we will ever own, yet we still haven't figured out the user manual on how to operate it porperly.
-- I believe the exponential growth of sequening rate (and decreasing of cost) has made genomics research one of the most powerful tools to study biology, and I hope to explore the landscape of bioinformatics and genomics as I carry on the journey of computational biology.
+- I believe the exponential growth of DNA sequening rate (and decreasing of cost) has made genomics research one of the most powerful tools to study biology, and I hope to explore the landscape of bioinformatics and genomics as I carry on the journey of computational biology.

 Programming
 ------